A Single Progenitor Model for GW150914 and GW170104: Single Progenitor Model

-Because the timescale for the swarm to be brought together via gas drag must be at least a dynamical time for the stellar densities considered here, we conclude that in this fragmentation scenario the swarm of clumps will be able to stir itself sufficiently to randomize the clump angular momentum vectors away from their birth directions before either collisions or gas drag begin the collapse of the swarm into a BH.
+Because the timescale for the swarm to be brought together via gas drag must be at least a dynamical time for the stellar densities considered here and because the clumps will collapse before colliding, we conclude that in this fragmentation scenario the swarm of clumps will be able to stir itself sufficiently to randomize the clump orbital angular momentum vectors away from their birth directions before collisions and gas plus gravitational- radiation drag collapse the swarm into a BH.

-This implies that the BH could be formed with its spin misaligned with the binary angular momentum and also that once the BH forms, remaining clumps could impact the newly formed BH, misaligning its spin further, analogously to the processes which misalign the planets' spin axes in the early solar system.
+Then formation of the final BH from a part of this swarm could lead to misalignment of the BH spin with the collapsing star's spin angular momentum, and hence the eventual binary orbital angular momentum.
+The clumps that do not form the final BH could escape (not greatly affecting the mass budget as the stellar core can be much more massive than $60 \Msun$ \citep{Woosley:2016}) or remain to impact either of the BHs in a collision that could misalign the BH further, analogously to the processes that misalign the planets' spin axes in the early solar system.

 The evolution of the BH angular momentum due to clump collisions will follow a random walk.
-Then final angular momentum of the BH can be estimated from the root mean square (rms) angular momentum delivered during the bombardment of clumps with a given mass and velocity distribution.
+The final angular momentum of the BH can be estimated from the root mean square (rms) angular momentum delivered during the bombardment of clumps with a given mass and velocity distribution.
 We use Eq.
-(20) of \citep{Lissauer+1991} to estimate the expected rms angular momentum delivered to the BH assuming only one impact.
-To be conservative we assume a clump size equal to the Jeans mass of Eq. (\ref{Eq:Jean}) (though the clump may have increased in mass between collapse and impact) and a radius equal to the clump Schwarzschild radius (though the clump may be larger and hence deliver more angular momentum).
+(20) of \citep{Lissauer+1991} to make a pureley Newtonian estimate of the expected rms angular momentum delivered to the BH, assuming only one impact and assuming no angular momentum loss to gravitational radiation.
+To be conservative we assume a clump mass $M_{\rm{clump}}$ equal to the Jeans mass of Eq. (\ref{Eq:Jean}) (though the clump may have increased in mass between collapse and impact) and a radius, $r_{\rm{clump}}$, equal to the clump Schwarzschild radius (though the clump may be larger and hence deliver more angular momentum).
 Then the rms angular momentum delivered by one impact and written in terms of the total BH spin angular momentum before merger is, \begin{widetext}